fluid-checkout/fluid-checkout/readme.txt

 == Upgrade Notice ==

-= 1.6 =
+= 2.0 =
-* Changes to the Order Summary and Express Checkout feature hooks can cause customization code to break or not work properly.
-See details in the changelog section.
+* BREAKING CHANGES - Some features where moved to the PRO version.
+Changes to the Order Summary and Express Checkout features might break customization code.

 = 1.5 =
 * Lays the foundations for the PRO version.
 Change the way field values are persisted between requests.
 Remove hook `fc_general_settings` and renamed hook `fc_adress_field_keys_skip_list` to `fc_address_field_keys_skip_list` can break customizations that use those hooks.